Eero-S/Self_report_app/README.md

 ## Self Report app

-A full stack project made with deno, postgres, and ejs templates, done as a school project.
+A full stack project made with deno, postgres, and ejs templates.
+Done as a school project.

 Link to online demo: https://wsd-project-es2.herokuapp.com/